luchoamador/amphibian_macrogenetics/README.md

-R scripts to retrieve geographic and environmental data associated with salamander species, and used in the Caudata macrogenetics project.
+R scripts to retrieve geographic and environmental data associated with amphibian species, and used in the Amphibians macrogenetics project.